SudoCode7/Compare-Shop/README.md

 Hey Guys, :-)
-This idea had originally struck me when I was constantly looking on various grocery sites to buy groceries.
+This idea had originally struck me when I was constantly looking on various grocery sites, comparing prices.
-Searching same thing over and over again, which made me to write this program.
+Searching the same thing over and over again, this made me to write this program.<br />
 I have compiled 2 programs-

 <h3>1.
 Groceries -</h3> Searches for groceries on Bigbasket, Grofers and Jiomart.
 (Recursive for any number of products on your list)